 Our department is a county agency, and therefore we are what is called an open admission shelter.
-We must take in any domestic animal that is brought to us, whether we have open space or not.
 In 2017, over 11,000 dogs and cats were brought to our shelter, either by Animal Services Officers, the public, or the owner of the animal.
 The shelter has a capacity of approximately 300 dogs and cats.
 We also occasionally have livestock, poultry, and exotic pets brought to our shelter.
 All animals brought to our shelter are assessed for behavior and health by the staff.
 If they are "stray" animals (we do not know who the owner is) then by NC General Statute we are required to hold them for 72 business hours to give an owner the opportunity to reclaim them.
 Animals that are surrendered by the legal owner do not have to be held for any minimum time-period.
 Once an animal has cleared any legal holds, it may be put up for adoption, returned to the owner, placed with a rescue organization, placed in temporary foster care, or euthanized.
 CCAS may also house wildlife temporarily until they can be placed with a licensed wildlife rehabilitator.